-Returning students who received College-funded, need-based grants in a prior year do not need to file the CSS Financial Aid PROFILE again unless their family has had a change in financial circumstances that they would want to have considered for the upcoming year.
-Returning students who want to be considered for College-funded, need-based grants for the first time should complete the CSS Financial Aid PROFILE.
-Both the PROFILE and the renewal FAFSA should be completed by no later than April 1.
-On-line versions of both applications are at www.hsc.edu.
+Returning students who received College-funded, need-based grants in a prior year do not need to file the CSS Financial Aid PROFILE again as the College has discontinued its participation in the PROFILE process.
+Returning students who want to be considered for any form of financial aid (federal grants, College grants and scholarships, loans and work-study awards) should complete the FAFSA by no later than April 1.
+The FAFSA can be completed via the Internet at www.hsc.edu/Financial-Aid.html.

 International students are considered only for academic scholarships-Honors Scholarships and Achievement Awards.
 Such students may receive additional need-based aid only if they qualify for the Allan, Venable, or Patrick Henry Scholarships; or for the President's Award.
 International students who do not meet the academic standards to qualify for academic scholarships will not be offered other aid.